- Plan Your Visit

 DES MOINES CIVIC CENTER

 The Temple Theater Ticket Office opens two hours prior to a show at the Temple Theater.
-The Temple Theater Lobby will open 1 hour prior to the show.
+The Temple Theater Lobby will open forty-five minutes prior to the show.
 Seating begins thirty minutes before the show.

 DES MOINES CIVIC CENTER